czdtech/fb-jf/src/content/games/bloxorz.en.md

 <!-- i18n:section:controls -->
 ### Controls Guide

-The controls are simple and based on the keyboard's arrow keys.
+The controls are simple and based on the keyboard's `arrow keys`.

 -   **Up Arrow Key:** Roll the block forward.
 -   **Down Arrow Key:** Roll the block backward.
 -   **Left Arrow Key:** Roll the block to the left.
 -   **Right Arrow Key:** Roll the block to the right.
--   **Spacebar:** Switch control between the two smaller cubes after splitting.
+-   **`Spacebar`:** Switch control between the two smaller cubes after splitting.

 <!-- i18n:section:faq -->
 ### Frequently Asked Questions (FAQ)